nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 All apps must have help information located in the settings, for support information and tutorials - see [Standard Features](/standard-features.html).

 Support information and tutorials must:
-* provide digital support to users
+* Provide digital support to users
-* must be useful and easy to understand
+* Must be useful and easy to understand
-* must provide essential information for app use – avoid providing too much information (iOS Human Interface Guidelines)
+* Must provide essential information for app use – avoid providing too much information (iOS Human Interface Guidelines)
-* target a reading age of 7-9 (WCAG 2.1)
+* Target a reading age of 7-9 (WCAG 2.1)

 ## Support